changelinglab/changelinglab.github.io/_pages/about.md

 ChangeLing Lab is Carnegie Mellon University's only lab focused on understanding how languages change and how these patterns of change shape the way that languages are at any given point in time **from a computational perspective**.
 We are interested in phonetics, phonology, and morphology (whether diachronic or synchronic) and have a special concern for the use of language science to benefit people with disabilities.

-ChangeLing is lead by (David R. Mortensen)[https://www.cs.cmu.edu/~dmortens/], an Assistant Research Professor in the Language Technologies Institute.
+ChangeLing is lead by [David R. Mortensen](https://www.cs.cmu.edu/~dmortens/), an Assistant Research Professor in the Language Technologies Institute.
 It consists, additionally, of graduate students, former LTI students who still collaborate with David, and visitors.

 If you are interested in joinging ChangeLing, please email David at [dmortens@cs.cmu.edu](mailto:dmortens@cs.cmu.edu) with a CV and a description of what work you would like to do with us.
 Please take the following into account: